secretGeek/documentation/en/fundamentals/model-view-viewmodel.md

 Another important aspect of *ViewModels* is that they are an abstraction to separate policy from mechanism. *ViewModels* do not deal in the specifics of Buttons and Menus and TextBoxes, they only describe how the data in these elements are related.
 For example, the *Copy* command has no direct knowledge of the MenuItem or the Button that it is connected to, it only models the *Action of Copying*.
 The View has the responsibility of mapping the *Copy* command to the controls that invoke it.

-The important thing is that while a *View* class holds a reference to the *ViewModel*, **the reverse is not true**.
+Note that it is the *View* class which holds a reference to the *ViewModel*, not the other way round.
 In fact, the *View* is free to be very tightly bound to the *ViewModel*.

-This has profound sonsequences.
-Because *ViewModels* do not explicitly reference UI frameworks or controls, they **can be reused across platforms**.
+The fact that **the *ViewModel* does not reference the *View*** has profound consequences.
+Because *ViewModels* do not explicitly reference UI frameworks or controls, they can be **reused across platforms**.
 For instance, you can use the same *ViewModels* for your Xamarin and WPF application.

 All the *ViewModel* classes combined constitute a *ViewModel* layer of you application.